MichielDeRuiter/HistoricalDatabase/README.md

 # HistoricalDatabase
 A historical database implementation for MongoDB.
-Create point in time snapshots for a given timestamp.
+The historical database can be used for historical analysis and backups of collections and databases.
+Create point in time snapshots of object and collections when given a timestamp.